Kalush, Ukraine: Geography

 Kalush is in the western portion of Ivano-Frankivsk Oblast, in the region of Western Ukraine at the foothills of the Carpathian Mountains.
 It stands on the Dniester tributary, the Limnytsia River that begins from the slopes of the Carpathians.
-The city is at the eastern borders of the ethnographical region of Boyko Land.
+The city is at the eastern border of the ethnographical region of Boyko Land.

 History

 The earliest known mention of Kalush is the accounting of a village of that name in a chronicle dated May 27, 1437.
-At that time, together with all Red Ruthenia, the village belonged to the Kingdom of Poland, and was known under its Polish name, Kałusz.
+At that time, together with all Red Ruthenia, the village belonged to the Kingdom of Poland and was known under its Polish name, Kałusz.
 Until the mid-16th century, Kałusz was part of Halicz Land, Ruthenian Voivodeship.
-It was known for producing malt, its brewery and salt mining.
+It was known for producing malt, its brewery, and salt mining.
 In 1469, King Kazimierz Jagiellonczyk founded a Roman Catholic parish church there.

 In 1549 Kalush was incorporated as a city by Crown Hetman Mikołaj Sieniawski on the authority of the Polish Crown (Magdeburg rights).
 Already then Kalush became also known as a city of chemical industry specializing in producing nitrate.
-The contemporary city coat of arms derived from the Leliwa coat of arms of the Sieniawski family and is dedicated to the victory in the Battle of Vienna, while the upper portion of the shield contains three white salt furnaces.
+The contemporary city coat of arms is derived from the Leliwa coat of arms of the Sieniawski family and is dedicated to the victory in the Battle of Vienna, while the upper portion of the shield contains three white salt furnaces.
 In 1595 Kalush, which had 55 houses, was ransacked by Crimean Tatars.
 Here, two important battles took place.
 In 1672, forces of Hetman Jan Sobieski clashed with Tatars of Selim I Giray, and three years later, Andrzej Potocki fought here with Turks.
 In 1772, following the Partitions of Poland, the town was seized by the Habsburg Empire, where it remained until 1918.

 In 1912–13 prior to World War I near the city of Kalush an oil rig was built.
-However instead of oil, the rig ended up extracting a natural gas.
-For long time the gas was not utilized, but later was used for heating a potassium quarry and boilers in Boryslav and Drohobych.
+However, instead of oil, the rig ended up extracting a natural gas.
+For a long time the gas was not utilized, but later was used for heating a potassium quarry and boilers in Boryslav and Drohobych.